 Rate Lock Advisory

-Friday’s bond market has opened well in positive territory following comments by Fed Chairman Powell.
-Stocks are also rallying on his words, pushing the Dow up 686 points and the Nasdaq up 324 points.
-The bond market is currently up 16/32 (4.26%), which should improve this morning’s mortgage rates by approximately .375 - .500 of a discount point if compared to Thursday’s early pricing.
+Friday’s bond market has opened in positive territory, extending overnight gains.
+Stocks are showing early strength also, pushing the Dow higher by 128 points and the Nasdaq up 47 points.
+The bond market is currently up 12/32 (4.09%), which should improve this morning’s mortgage rates by approximately .125 - .250 of a discount point.

 Bonds